michalbrauner/truefx-downloader/README.md

 ## About

-TrueFX downloader is a script written in Python in order to download Forex tick data from [TrueFX](http://www.truefx.com/) service.
+TrueFX script written in Python is written in order to download Forex tick data from [TrueFX](http://www.truefx.com/) service.

 ## Usage